Frequently Asked Questions (FAQs)

 - WilceCare is payment exclusively for services rendered at the Wilce Student Health Center on the Columbus campus.
 It is not a health insurance plan, does not have a provider network, and is not usable at any other location.

-Will this plan cover me when I'm out of state and/or out of the country?
+Will the SHI Benefits Plan cover me when I'm out of state and/or out of the country?

-- Yes, if you are enrolled in the Student Health Insurance Benefits Plan.
+- The SHI Benefits Plan also includes additional global services through UHC Global.
 If you have an emergency while traveling at least 100 miles from your primary residence or when traveling in a foreign country, call the UnitedHealthcare Global phone number located on the back of your health insurance ID card immediately to coordinate your care.
-Within the United States: 1-800-527-0218; Outside the United States: 1-410-453-6330 (call collect).
 UnitedHealthcare Global can provide medical and travel assistance services.
+Note that if you are an international student, it does not apply in your home country.

 What is a provider?